Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 I know one friend who after a breakup who did just this and made time to put herself first.
 She realised she didn’t have her own favourite type of coffee because for the past few years she had simply drunk the coffee her ex-partner liked.

-After a breakup when you’re living alone, there is so much left for you to learn about yourself.
+When you living alone after a breakup, there is so much left for you to learn about yourself.
 You can allow yourself to do this without constantly having to worry about someone else’s needs and demands.
 You can move forward with life knowing you will only need to satisfy yourself, first and foremost.

 Don’t you think you owe it to yourself to become as strong as you can be on your own two feet?